finmavis/webpack-4-boilerplate/README.md

 ## Support CSS

-Install `style-loader css-loader` as devDependencies
+Install `style-loader css-loader` as Development Dependencies

 - `style-loader` <br>
   This package will Adds CSS to the DOM by injecting a `<style>` tag